 Yes.
 International fans can buy from anywhere using secure payment options, with delivery based on the ticket type listed.

-Open the match page for your fixture, then filter listings by stand/section, seat type, quantity together, and delivery method.
+Open the match page for your fixture, then filter listings by stand/section, seat type, quantity, and delivery method.
 The venue and city are shown on the listing/match page so you can align with travel plans.

 Away fans sit in a designated away section set by the home club and stadium operations.
 Exact blocks vary by venue and match, so always check the listing details and stadium map guidance.

 Delivery timing depends on the listing type.
-Many are digital (e-ticket/mobile transfer), but some are released closer to matchday.
+Many are digital, including e-ticket or mobile transfer options, but some are released closer to matchday.
 Always read the listing notes before checkout.

 It depends on the host city and stadium.
 Use the match page to confirm the venue, then plan via public transport where possible and arrive early for security checks, especially for knockout matches and high-demand fixtures.